hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/conversations_and_dialogues/637_viii_sharat_chakravarty.md

 know for certain that absolutely nothing can be done to improve the state of things, unless there is spread of education first among the women and the masses.
-And so I have it in my mind to train up some Brahmachârins and Brahmachârinis, the former of whom will eventually take the vow of Sannyâsa and try to carry the light of education among the masses, from village to village, throughout the country, while the latter will do the same among women.
+And so I have it in my mind to train up some Brahmachārins and Brahmachārinis, the former of whom will eventually take the vow of Sannyāsa and try to carry the light of education among the masses, from village to village, throughout the country, while the latter will do the same among women.
 But the whole work must be done in the style of our own country.
 Just as centres have to be started for men, so also centres have to be started for teaching women.
 Brahmacharinis of education and character should take up the task of teaching at these different centres.
-History and the Purânas, housekeeping and the arts, the duties of home-life and principles that make for the development of an ideal character have to be taught with the help of modern science, and the women students must be trained up in
+History and the Purānas, housekeeping and the arts, the duties of home-life and principles that make for the development of an ideal character have to be taught with the help of modern science, and the women students must be trained up in